nicolabs/nicolabs.net/_drafts/My-pgp-strategy.md

 ### Enters keybase.io

 Same problems but more integrations available.
-Decreased security but acceptable use : each one must be aware of the actual level of trust it brings.
+Decreased (say adapted) security but acceptable use : each one must be aware this hasn't been battle-tested as pgp.

 Account created early, lost key (as usual because I've just not used it enough to make it in my long-term memory).